 For ease in navigation and reading, this post is broken up by region and then by larger cities within that region.
 For example, in northeast Ohio, you’ll find Cleveland, Medina, Mansfield, etc.

 Things to do in Northwest Ohio

 This area borders Michigan, Indiana and Lake Erie.
 It stretches from Toledo to Sandusky, down to Bucyrus and into Mercer County.
 Popular attractions include Cedar Point Amusement Park, the Lake Erie islands, many historical sites and the Toledo Museum of Art.

 Things to do near Toledo

 One of the Ohio state park lodges, Maumee Bay is a one-stop getaway.
 Book a stay in the hotel or one of the cabins on the property.
 Swim, boat or fish in Lake Erie, bird watch along the boardwalk or golf along the golf course that welcomed President Obama during his presidency.
-Maumee Bay is conveniently located a short drive to Toledo.
+Maumee Bay is conveniently located only a short drive from Toledo.